 My first kid didn’t sleep through the night for seven years.
 I was the mother of three little kids, had a full time corporate job in the city and I didn’t get more than three or four proper hours of rest in a row for seven years.
 How does anyone even get through that?

 I remember, young mums, I remember.

 I remember how tiring it was to have to do all the socks and all the shoes and all the jackets and all the seat beat buckling in.
-How most days you’d rather take the tick-tock loneliness of staying at home, rather than go though the whole leaving the house routine.
+How most days you’d rather take the tick-tock-tick-tock loneliness of staying at home, rather than go though the whole leaving-the-house routine.
 And the sensation of being ‘all touched out’ because you hadn’t spent more than a minute that day without a small person wrapped around you.

 The early years are so lonely